zczcwh/DL-HPE/README.md

 [[Code](https://github.com/zczcwh/PoseFormer)]

 ## Overview
 This is the official repository of **Deep Learning-Based Human Pose Estimation:A Survey**, a comprehensive and systematic review of recent deep learning-based solutions for 2D and 3D human pose estimation(HPE).
 It also presents comparison results of different 2D and 3D HPE methods on several publicly available datasets.
-Additionally, more than 240 research papers since 2014 are covered and **we will update this page on a regular basis.
-Please feel free to contact czheng6@uncc.edu or wwu25@uncc.edu if you have any suggestions!**
+Additionally, more than 250 research papers since 2014 are covered and **we will update this page on a regular basis.
+Please feel free to contact cezheng@knights.ucf.edu or wwu25@uncc.edu if you have any suggestions!**

 ## Introduction
 Human pose estimation aims to locate the human body parts and build human body representation (e.g., body skeleton) from